Crayon Shin-chan

-Celebrating its 30th consecutive year on air in 2022, an animated television adaptation began airing on TV Asahi in 1992 and is still ongoing on several television networks worldwide and has over 1000 episodes.
+An animated television adaptation began airing on TV Asahi in 1992 and is still ongoing, with over 1200 episodes.
 The show has been dubbed in 30 languages which aired in 45 countries.
+As of 2023, both the Crayon Shin-Chan and New Crayon Shin-Chan series has over 148 million copies in circulation, making it among the best-selling manga series in history.

 Synopsis

-Set in Kasukabe, Saitama Prefecture, Japan, the series follows the adventures of the five-year-old Shinnosuke "Shin" Nohara and his parents, baby sister, dog, neighbours, and best friends.
-Most of the plot is about Shin-chan's daily life, but it is also often interspersed with a lot of fantastic and incredible elements.
+Set in the city of Kasukabe in Saitama Prefecture within the Greater Tokyo Area of Japan, the series follows the adventures of the five-year-old Shinnosuke "Shin" Nohara and his parents, baby sister, dog, neighbours, and best friends.
+Most of the plot is about Shin-chan's daily life, but it is often interspersed with fantastic and incredible elements.

 Many of the jokes in the series stem from Shin-chan's occasionally weird, unnatural and inappropriate use of language, as well as from his mischievous behaviour.
 Consequently, non-Japanese readers and some viewers may find it difficult to understand his jokes.
 Some gags may require an understanding of Japanese culture and/or language to be fully appreciated; for example, his "Mr. Elephant" impression, while being transparently obvious as a physical gag, also has a deeper resonance with contemporary Japanese culture since it refers to the popular Japanese children's song "Zou-san" (ぞうさん).
 But after modest translation, it is popular in the rest of Asia due to cultural compatibility.
-It also contains many sarcastic jokes and stereotype humor.
+It also contains many sarcastic jokes and stereotype humour.

-The series is mainly in comedy style with a lot of sexual innuendo.
-However due to its popularity, it's also stylistically as family-friendly as possible, although it may not apply to anywhere.
-Most of episodes are about the importance of family and friends.
-On rare occasions, it also has some darker episodes like Miss Matsuzaka's boyfriend passing away in the manga, due to this circumstance it was not adapted into an anime episode.It also includes several horror adaption for example "The Line of no End", "The Horrible Elevator", "The Kindergarten Stairs", etc.
+The series is mainly of comedy style with a lot of sexual innuendo, leading to parents forbidding their children to watch it.
+However, due to its popularity, it's also stylistically as family-friendly as possible, although it may not apply everywhere.
+Most episodes are about the importance of family and friends.
+On rare occasions, it also has some darker episodes like Miss Matsuzaka's boyfriend dying in the manga, though it was not adapted into an anime episode.
+It also includes several horror adaptations, for example "The Line of no End", "The Horrible Elevator" and "The Kindergarten Stairs".

-Shin-chan regularly becomes besotted with pretty female characters who are much older than him, and an additional source of humor is derived from his childlike attempts at wooing these characters, such as by asking them (inappropriately, on several levels) "Do you like green peppers?" (ピーマン好き?) (because he hates green peppers so much).
-He continually displays a lack of tact when talking to adults, asking questions such as "How many times did you go to the police?" to tough-looking men or "How old are you?" to elderly people.
-He is often shown with bare buttocks to emphasize the nonsensical jokes.
+Abnormal for his age, Shin-chan regularly becomes besotted with pretty female characters in skimpy clothing who are much older than him, and an additional source of humour is derived from his childlike attempts at flirting with these characters, such as by asking them (inappropriately, on several levels) "Do you like green peppers?" (ピーマン好き?) (because he hates green peppers so much).
+He continually displays a lack of tact when talking to adults, asking questions such as "Why can't you cook?" to his friend's mom or "How old are you?" to elderly people.